 The mortality rate among Christians during deadly epidemics was significantly lower than that of pagans, thus shifting the demographics in favor of the Christians.
 On top of that, many of the pagan survivors who had received care from these believers converted to Christianity.

 Christian Women & Children vs. Their Pagan Counterparts

 Pagan women in the Roman Empire were treated only slightly better than slaves and enjoyed almost no status within Roman society.
 Marriage was held in low esteem by pagans whereas Christians, in accordance with the NT Scriptures, sanctified it.
 In pagan society, male sexual promiscuity was rampant and socially acceptable, female promiscuity was rampant and socially unacceptable, while Christians of both sexes were forbidden from promiscuous behavior.

-So while the pagan women had few rights, were killed off by the millions due to infanticide, and forced to deal with cheating husbands with no legal or social recourse (here is a discussion on the modern-day equivalent), Christian women enjoyed greatly enhanced status within the Body of Christ because the Bible commands:
+So while the pagan women had few rights, were killed off by the millions due to female infanticide, and forced to deal with cheating husbands with no legal or social recourse (here is a discussion on the modern-day equivalent), Christian women enjoyed greatly enhanced status within the Body of Christ because the Bible commands:

 Husbands, love your wives, just as Christ also loved the church and gave Himself for her, that He might sanctify and cleanse her with the washing of water by the Word, that He might present her to Himself a glorious church, not having spot or wrinkle or any such thing, but that she should be holy and without blemish.
 So husbands ought to love their own wives as their own bodies; he who loves his wife loves himself.
 For no one ever hated his own flesh, but nourishes and cherishes it, just as the Lord does the church.
 Ephesians 5:25-29